 Three or more consecutive unexcused absences from regularly scheduled Council meetings will be grounds for removal of any Council member.
-Irregular attendance, failure to accept adequate functional membership responsibility, or disruptive attitude toward specified goals of the Council may also be considered as a basis for release from membership on the Council.
+Irregular attendance, failure to accept adequate functional membership responsibility, or consistently counterproductive behavior toward specified goals of the Council may also be considered as a basis for release from membership on the Council.

 Before any member is considered for release for any reason, they will be given the opportunity to present their appeal for retention.
-The Council as a whole, working with the staff liaison, will decide whether to retain a member.
+The Board of County Commissioners and the Emergency Preparedness Council officers, working with the staff liaison, will decide whether to retain a member.